Book reviews and last places available on our course

 The Requimte AFM Training Workshop will run during Easter 2014, from the 14th to 17th April.
 Following the successful courses that ran in 2011 and 2013, we've decided the course should run annually.
 The course includes several hours hands-on training in acquiring images with the atomic force microscope as well as AFM data processing.
 The course has been reorganised based on student feedback, and will feature advanced topics lectures from guest scientists in biology and materials science.
-This year, we plan to lengthen the practical part of the course, and also offer access to different instruments.
+This year, we plan to lengthen the practical part of the course, and hope to offer access to different instruments.

-The course flyer can be seen by clicking below
+- The course flyer can be seen by clicking below:

 A blog with information and student feedback from the 2013 course can be seen here: Requimte AFM Workshop 2013